damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 image_title: '/images/blogimages/ci-deployment-and-environments/intro.jpg'
 ---

-## GitLab CI: Deployment & environments
+## GitLab CI: Deployment & Environments

 This post is a success story of one imaginary news portal, and you're the happy owner, the editor, and the only developer.
-Luckily you already host your project code on GitLab.com.
-You already know that you can
+Luckily, you already host your project code on GitLab.com and know that you can
 [run tests with GitLab CI](https://about.gitlab.com/2016/07/29/the-basics-of-gitlab-ci/#run-our-first-test-inside-ci).
 Now you’re curious if it can be used for deployment, and how far can you go with it.